Five Frequently Asked Questions about EDS And School by Peggy Rocha Snuggs

 - How Can We Deal With Chronic Absences?

-Frequent absences are a real issue for students with EDS.
+Frequent absences are a real issue for students with Ehlers-Danlos Syndrome.
 Most schools have strict policies regarding attendance, and some schools offer incentive grade points or exam exemptions based on attendance.
 The child should not be penalized for EDS-related absences.
 It is important to meet with school administration before classes begins in order to discuss the possibility of excessive absences and how best to handle academics during these times.
 The child may need additional time or may even need adjusted assignments for these occurrences.
 The parent should ask about at-home instruction and the availability of home visits or online computer classes.
 Some schools post homework and class work assignments on a website for students who are absent.
 If this is not currently available, the parent should suggest that it be implemented.

 Because of the emergencies that may occur, being close to your child’s school may be necessary.
 The parent may need to request “special assignment” to a school closer to their home or work.